-The popularity and wide-spread use of peer-to-peer systems has motivated numerous empirical studies aimed at providing a better understanding of the temporal and topological properties of deployed peer-to-peer systems.
-However, due to the large scale and highly dynamic nature of many of these systems, directly measuring their global behavior is extremely challenging.
-Sampling is a natural approach for learning about these systems using light-weight data collection.
+The popularity and wide-spread use of peer-to-peer systems has motivated numerous empirical studies aimed at providing a better understanding of the properties of deployed peer-to-peer systems.
+However, due to the large scale and highly dynamic nature of many of these systems, directly measuring the quantities of interest on every peer is prohibitively expensive.
+Sampling is a natural approach for learning about these systems using light-weight data collection, but commonly-used sampling techniques for measuring peer-to-peer systems tend to introduce considerable bias for two reasons.
+First, the dynamic nature of peers can bias results towards short-lived peers, much as naively sampling flows in a router can lead to bias towards short-lived flows.
+Second, the heterogeneous nature of the overlay topology can lead to bias towards high-degree peers.